berfinbaybars/RickandMortyApp/README.md

 # Rick and Morty App
 _Purpose of this project is to create an interface for [Rick and Morty API](https://rickandmortyapi.com/documentation/#introduction)._

-This project is built by using Expo.
+This project is built by using Expo and React Native.

 # In order to install:
 ```